-Safari automatically fills in your username and password on the sites you choose with iCloud Keychain.
+Safari automatically fills in your user name and password on the sites you choose with iCloud Keychain.
 Just click the login button to access the site. iCloud Keychain makes your web passwords available across all the Mac computers and iOS devices you approve.

 Easy credit card entry

-For speedy online checkout, iCloud Keychain can safely store and fill in your credit card number when you make a purchase from a website. iCloud Keychain makes your credit card numbers and expiration dates available across all the Mac computers and iOS devices you approve.
+For speedy online checkout, iCloud Keychain can safely store and fill in your credit card number when you make a purchase from a website. iCloud Keychain makes your credit card numbers and expiration dates available across all of the Mac computers and iOS devices you approve.

 Safari can suggest passwords that mix letters and numbers in hard-to-guess combinations.
 You don’t need to remember them, because iCloud Keychain pushes the passwords to your devices and autofills them when you want to log in.